 3. Keep Reapplying

 Sunscreen application is not a “one and done” situation.
-Your sunscreen should have directions for how often you need to reapply it, but you should go a maximum of two hours before putting more on.
+Your particular sunscreen should have directions for how often you need to reapply it, but you should never go longer than two hours without reapplying.
 If you are sweaty or have gotten wet, you’ll need to reapply much sooner because it will come off in the water even if the sunscreen says it’s water-resistant.

 4. Keep it Covered

-If you’re not swimming, cover up with lightweight clothing whenever possible.
-Even if you’re wearing sunscreen, covering exposed skin is recommended for extra protection.
-There are even special shirts and pants with SPF ratings that are lightweight enough to wear during summer activities.
 And don’t forget to wear a hat to cover your neck and ears.
-Hats are even more important for people who may not have a lot of hair on their heads.
+Hats are a must-have for everyone, but they’re even more important for people who may not have a lot of hair on their heads.
+Look for wide-brimmed styles and hats made with UPF material.

 5. Seek Out Shade

-If you’re going to be spending a lot of time at the pool, park, or beach, seek out a shady spot.
-This way you can get outside and enjoy the warm summer weather while minimizing sun exposure.
-If the public beaches and pools are open right now, check to see if you’re allowed to bring an umbrella when you visit.
-That way you have guaranteed shade.
+If you’re going to be spending a lot of time at the pool, beach, park, or an outdoor sporting event, seek out a shady spot.
+This way, you can get outside and enjoy the great outdoors while minimizing sun exposure.
+When visiting a public pool or beach, check to see if you’re allowed to bring an umbrella when you visit.
+That way, you have guaranteed shade.
+But always be aware that shade doesn’t offer complete protection.
+Remember, you can still get sunburned in the shade, so be sure to wear sunscreen even when you’re under shelter.

 Be mindful of how much time you spend outside.
 Also, be mindful of the time of day because the sun is stronger at certain times.
 According to the American Cancer Society, UV rays are strongest between 10 am and 4 pm.
 Either avoid being out too long during these times or take extra sun protection measures.